 2. Make Their Job Easier You may work for the same company, but treat your subject matter experts like clients.
 Specifically, treat them like proposal evaluators.

 Think about it: Both are key to your proposal being successful, and both are intelligent people with busy schedules.
 More importantly, neither’s regular job duties entail dealing with your proposals.
 So when they are called on to be involved, as either a contributor or evaluator, it is in addition to their everyday responsibilities.
 Your proposal is making their jobs busier and more stressful—and they’re not happy about it.

 So, help them.
 Just as you use proposal headings, navigation, and a compliance matrix to make an evaluator’s job easier, you should look for ways to make each subject matter expert’s job easier.
 Why?
 Because while a happy evaluator is a generous evaluator, a happy subject matter expert is a responsive subject matter expert.
 Clichéd, but true.

 The Action: Adjust to what works best for each subject matter expert.
 Are they good at speaking about a topic but struggle with writing about it?
 Interview them, and write up the content for their review.
 Are they good at jotting down concepts but poor at flowing sentences and paragraphs together?
 Have them provide bullet lists and nothing more.
 See what communication styles are best for their personality, and use them.
 Be accommodating, and they’re likely to return the favor.

-The communication breakdown between a writer and subject matter expert is often not known until late in the process: when the technical person provides content vastly different from the writer’s expectation.
+3. Be Specific The communication breakdown between a writer and subject matter expert is often not known until late in the process: when the technical person provides content vastly different from the writer’s expectation.